SSHZ-ORG/dedicatus/README.md

     * Insert / update Inventory;
     * Update usage count.
 * For all of them, we don't really care about consistency.
+* There is one case where we use transaction though.
+When creating a new personality and the first alias (CanonicalName), we put the 2 creation into a transaction so we don't result in a broken state.

 #### Why store user roles in one Config entity, instead of using a User Role table?